 Los Angeles City Archives & Records Center - you must call ahead to make an appointment: (213) 473-8449 Operates the City Records Center (CRC) for the off site storage of inactive departmental records and the City Archives for the permanent retention of the City’s historical records.

 City Planning Department Records - you must call the Planning Department's Automated Records Unit at (213) 978-1259 to obtain box numbers for the files related to the property of interest.
 Once you have secured the box numbers call to schedule your visit

-Southern California Library for Social Studies and Research
+Southern California Library (SCL)

 University of California, Los Angeles-Special Collections